We already know that Japan loves using older technology, but does that affect the way they type?

 Step 3: Finally, select Microsoft IME, and then Options

-Now chose your desired options, and you’re good to go!
+Now choose your desired options, and you’re good to go!

 For more information, take a look at the official Microsoft language page.